 Each location your company operates in might have different rules for employment and tax compliance.
 These rules change as your company grows and as legislation evolves.
 It’s important to keep track of these rules to avoid accidental violations and ensure your business is best positioned for long-term growth.

-This guide is for founders building a remote-first startup who want to avoid the painful parts of working across multiple geographies.
+This is the ultimate guide for founders building a remote-first startup who want to avoid the painful parts of working across multiple geographies.

-I’ll share how to set up your business, which systems to put in place, and how to avoid common pitfalls.
+I’ll share how to set up your business plan, which systems to put in place, and how to avoid common pitfalls.
 My goal is to save you hours of distractions, confusion, and fines with tactics you can put to use from Day 1.

 I have made most of the mistakes you’re about to read about.
 I have also spent nearly a decade building products that cut through the red tape that surrounds starting and running a business—namely Stripe Atlas and my startup, Mosey, which helps users with state-by-state compliance.

 There are a few things you can do before incorporating to make running a fully remote company as simple as possible.

 - Choose a unique name for the business.